Aerial high-angle view of a bustling car dealership surrounded by parked cars in a green landscape.

 Automotive Purchase Decision Framework

-Buying a car is something many of us dread.
+Buying a car is something most of us dread.

 Open Application

-I constructed the Automotive Decision Framework to help with this process.
-The tool allows you to compare multiple offers side by side and understand the full picture.
-It calculates total interest paid, if financing, identifies breakeven points between rebates and lower interest rates, shows how extra payments change payoff timing, and incorporates depreciation so you can see how much of your money stays tied up in something that is constantly declining in value.
+The Automotive Decision Framework lets you compare multiple offers side by side.
+It calculates total interest paid if you’re financing, identifies breakeven points between rebates and lower interest rates, shows how extra payments change payoff timing, and incorporates depreciation estimates.

 Leave a Comment